almost-matching-exactly/DAME-FLAME-Python-Package/docs/_documentation/documentation/user-guide/user-guide-input-requirements.md

 </details>

-## Data Requirements for DAME-FLAME
+## Discrete Observation Requirement for DAME-FLAME

 The main requirements for researchers to justify the use of matching methods also hold for DAME-FLAME.
 Those are discussed [here](https://almost-matching-exactly.github.io/DAME-FLAME-Python-Package/documentation/user-guide/to-match-or-not).
+In sum, we require SUTVA, ignorability, and some overlap.

-In addition to SUTVA, ignorability, and some overlap requirements, we also require that all observational covariates be discrete.
-We discuss this further below.
+Additionally, we require that all observational covariates be discrete.
 The outcome data can be continuous.
 The treatment indicator column must be binary.

 We **do not** recommend users bin continous covariates.